arcus/education_modules/intro_to_nhst/intro_to_nhst.md

 </div>

-A statistically precise hypothesis would be something like "patients with exposure to X will have an average of 2.6 more asthma attacks per year than patients without exposure to X," but that's not really useful scientifically --- if you end up finding that they have an average of 3.5 more attacks per year instead of 2.6, does that mean your hypothesis was wrong?
+A statistically precise hypothesis would be something like "patients with exposure to X will have an average of 2.6 more asthma attacks per year than patients without exposure to X," but that's not really useful scientifically-- if you end up finding that they have an average of 3.5 more attacks per year instead of 2.6, does that mean your hypothesis was wrong?

 One way to get around this issue is to **not test your hypothesis of interest itself, but rather its opposite**.
 This is called the **null hypothesis**.

-So you can test the hypothesis that "patients with exposure to X have exactly the same number of asthma attacks as patients without exposure to X" -- that is statistically precise (we're testing that the difference is equal to 0), but it's also still scientifically informative.
+So you can test the hypothesis that "patients with exposure to X have exactly the same number of asthma attacks as patients without exposure to X"-- that is statistically precise (we're testing that the difference is equal to 0), but it's also still scientifically informative.
 If you find evidence that that hypothesis is wrong, you can conclude that there *is* a difference in number of asthma attacks per year for patients who are exposed to toxin X compared to those who aren't.

 The general process for NHST is to articulate a scientific hypothesis, then identify a null hypothesis version of it and test that, and then apply the results to conclusions about your original scientific hypothesis.